Lead-based Paint Awareness

-- Fatigue, dullness, memory loss and possible seizures
+- Fatigue, dullness, memory loss, and possible seizures

 - Possible kidney damage with progression to kidney dialysis

-Training: Construction and maintenance workers must be provided with lead awareness training prior to assignment to work in an area with lead-based paint.
+Training: Construction and maintenance workers must be provided with lead awareness training before assignment to work in an area with lead-based paint.
 If personal monitoring discloses potential exposure in excess of the OSHA action level of 30 ug/m3, then extensive training must be provided in accordance with 29 CFR 1926.62(l)(1)(ii).

-Housekeeping: Floors and other surfaces, where lead-based paint debris may accumulate, should be cleaned by vacuuming or other methods, that minimize the likelihood of the paint dust or debris becoming airborne.
+Housekeeping: Floors and other surfaces where lead-based paint debris may accumulate should be cleaned by vacuuming or other methods that minimize the likelihood of the paint dust or debris becoming airborne.